Pteroptyx: Identification

 The genus Pteroptyx was first proposed by Ernest Olivier in 1902 for Luciola-like species.
 He identified two species, Luciola malaccae and Luciola testacea, which were later reassigned to the Pteroptyx genus.
 Three subsequent species, P. tener, P. bearni, and P. valida were described by Olivier between 1907 and 1909.
 Much of the work revising the genera within Luciolinae has been done by Australian entomologist Lesley Ballantyne, beginning in 1970.

 The genus was originally defined based on characteristics of adult males: deflexed elytral apex, trisinuate ventrite 7, and a metafemoral comb.
 However some of the recently assigned species do not have either the deflexed elytral apex or the metafemoral comb.
 Developments in molecular sequencing techniques have improved the ability of entomologists to identify and delineate new species based on only female or larval specimens that were not collected in association with males.
 Jusoh et al. (2014) used these techniques to propose a new species, P. balingiana, as distinct from P. malaccae, but it has not been widely accepted.

+Taxonomy

+The genus Pteroptyx was divided into Pteroptyx, Trisinuata, and Medeoptyx in 2013, with divisions based on localities and certain morphological characteristics.
+The genus Inflata is grouped with the three genera to form a monophyletic clade.